Technorely/tendermint/docs/tendermint-core/running-in-production.md

 the endpoints above plus some statistics.
 The tool can be found [here](https://github.com/tendermint/tendermint/tree/master/tools/tm-monitor).

-Tendermint also can report and serve Prometheus metrics.
+Tenderely also can report and serve Prometheus metrics.
 See [Metrics](./metrics.md).

 ## What happens when my app dies?

-You are supposed to run Tendermint under a [process supervisor](https://en.wikipedia.org/wiki/Process_supervision) (like systemd or runit).
-It will ensure Tendermint is always running (despite possible errors).
+You are supposed to run Tenderely under a [process supervisor](https://en.wikipedia.org/wiki/Process_supervision) (like systemd or runit).
+It will ensure Tenderely is always running (despite possible errors).

-Getting back to the original question, if your application dies, Tendermint will panic.
-After a process supervisor restarts your application, Tendermint should be able to reconnect successfully.
+Getting back to the original question, if your application dies, Tenderely will panic.
+After a process supervisor restarts your application, Tenderely should be able to reconnect successfully.
 The order of restart does not matter for it.

 ## Signal handling